Skip to main content

 Keyboard Unibody Scissor Butterfly Magic

-2. Create the bootable USB using Balena Etcher with your downloaded ISO and USB 2.0 drive.
+• 1 Create the bootable USB using Balena Etcher with the downloaded ISO

-3. Boot your Mac from the USB: Power off the MacBook, then hold Power + Option (⌥) keys until you hear the startup sound.
-Release the keys when the Boot Loader Menu appears.
-If the EFI drive icon doesn’t show up, try re-inserting the USB or using a different port.
+• 2 Power off the MacBook, then hold Power + Option (⌥) until you hear the startup sound.
+Release when the Boot Loader Menu appears

-4. Launch Linux Mint by selecting the EFI Boot icon.
-The system will load for a few minutes, showing the Linux Mint logo before bringing up the desktop.
+• 3 Select the EFI Boot icon.
+The system will load for a few minutes before reaching the Linux Mint desktop

-5. Evaluate the live environment: Check that basic functions work — keyboard, trackpad, display, etc. Wi-Fi will not work initially on the MacBook Air 2017 and requires manual setup after installation.
-Trackpad gestures may also need additional configuration.
-Tip: Confirm everything works in macOS first to make Linux driver setup easier.
+• 4 Evaluate the live environment — keyboard, trackpad, display.
+Wi-Fi will not work initially.
+Confirm everything works in macOS first to make Linux driver setup easier

-8. Let it Run 1st time: This WILL TAKE A WHILE... patience.
-Eventually press the Enter key when you reach max frustration and it'll magically continue.
+• 6 First boot will take a while — patience.
+Eventually press Enter when you reach max frustration and it'll magically continue

-9. WiFi setup 1st time: You'll need an alternative way to connect to the internet by tethering (Bluetooth, USB cable, or Ethernet-to-USB adapter).
+You'll need an alternative internet connection first — USB tethering, Bluetooth hotspot, or Ethernet-to-USB adapter.
 I used my iPhone personal hotspot via Bluetooth.

 lspci -nn | grep Network